-Responsibilities are based on a three-layered approach as detailed below:
+Responsibilities are based on a three-layered approach as detailed on the following page:

-- -Ist Line of Responsibility: The first level is the risk management level, which is the responsibility of the business unit managers.
+- 1st Line of Responsibility:

+The first level is the risk management level, which is the responsibility of the business unit managers.
 These are the people responsible for making the primary decisions in relation to risk.
 They are the people deciding which products to sell, what controls to put in place and they have the initial responsibility for managing risk.
-They are responsible for reporting any instances of noncompliance with policies and processes to the Compliance Function.
-They should provide the risk management, Internal audit, Compliance and actuarial functions with all of the facts relevant for the performance of their duties. - -2nd Line of Responsibility: This is covered by internal MIL staff (Risk and Compliance Functions) responsible for ensuring that the risk management processes / activities are carried out in compliance with the risk management framework.
+They are responsible for reporting any instances of non- compliance with policies and processes to the Compliance Function.
+They should provide the risk management, Internal audit, Compliance and actuarial functions with all of the facts relevant for the performance of their duties.

+- 2nd Line of Responsibility:

+This is covered by the Risk and Compliance functions.

 The risk management function is responsible for providing risk oversight and risk management assistance to the first line including monitoring of breaches.
-The Compliance Function is responsible for ensuring compliance with applicable legislation and monitoring compliance of the underlying policies and processes. - -3rd Line of Responsibility: This is covered by MIL Internal Audit Function who is responsible for providing independent assurance to the Audit Committee on the adequacy and effectiveness of the risk management framework, internal control system, operations and other elements of the system of governance.
+The Compliance Function is responsible for ensuring compliance with applicable legislation and monitoring compliance of the underlying policies and processes.

+- 3rd Line of Responsibility:

+This is covered by MIL Internal Audit Function who is responsible for providing independent assurance to the Audit Committee on the adequacy and effectiveness of the risk management framework, internal control system, operations and other elements of the system of governance.
 The Internal Audit activity evaluate the effectiveness and contribute to the improvement of the risk management processes.
 The Internal Audit Function will report any identified Risk, Control and Governance issue to the Audit Committee.